si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

         yield scrapy.Request(url, callback=self.parse_listing_contents)
 ```

 Now to the interesting part, extracting the data.
-I have done most of the work here in writing the `xpath`s to extract some of the data from the page, but you can extend on this.
-The scrapy documentation has a nice primer on how to use the developer tools found in Firefox/Chrome and any other browser to create `xpath` expressions.
+I have writte the `xpath` to extract some of the data from the page which in this case is hidden in a `json`file.
+This is a minimal example and there is a lot more information, to get (i.e. geographic coordinates).
+The scrapy documentation has a nice primer on how to use the developer tools found in Firefox/Chrome to create `xpath` expressions and some other general tips.

-The following function extracts the data and stores it in a scrapy object.
+Thi is the centrepiece of the class, the function which extracts the data and stores it in a scrapy object, which we are going to define shortely.

 ```python
 def parse_listing_contents(self, response):